edith007/siddharthasthana.dev/source/_posts/GSoC Week 5 — A week for experiments 16272c5bb1744d20bcc35006c1ef784f.md

 Well Hello Friend!! 👋🏻

 Thanks to all the reviews I have been receiving on my patches, I think I have improved my patches a lot.
-So, far I have submitted 6 patch sets.
+So far, I have submitted 6 patch sets.
 Let's hope this to be the last one also🤞🏼
 Here is the link to my patches and all the discussions on them in the mailing list: [https://lore.kernel.org/git/20220718195102.66321-1-siddharthasthana31@gmail.com/T/#u](https://lore.kernel.org/git/20220718195102.66321-1-siddharthasthana31@gmail.com/T/#u)

 Now, let’s talk about the reviews!